SwiftGen/SwiftGen/Documentation/Articles/Customize-loading-of-resources.md

       lookupFunction: TranslationService.shared.lookupTranslation(forKey:inTable:)
 ```

 Note that we provided the full signature of the function.

-The signature of this `lookupFunction` will change depending on which parser & template you're using.
-Check the dedicated [template documentation](../templates) for more information.
+- The signature of this `lookupFunction` depends on which parser & template you're using.
+It will be different for `strings` templates vs `font` templates for example.
+- Note that this parameter currently is not available for `xcassets` templates (because XCAssets don't have just one but multiple methods used depending on the asset type).
+- Check [each template's dedicated documentation](../templates/) for more information.